morleym/furtive-handbook/docs/concepts.md

 * A means of generating brackets
   * For certain formats & event sizes, this is imperative because doing so by hand would be impractical
 * A means of entering results & automatically progressing competitors to their next matches or stage

+Each software/tool boasts its own strengths and weaknesses, and supports different formats in different ways.
+Certain games communities have built their own software for their particular needs.
+Picking the right tool for your project can save you a great deal of effort and prevent problems, so make sure to consider your options!